 Puppies & Smaller Dog Toys

 We love this chew bundle and recommend it for anyone with a puppy.
 It’s such a great deal.
-It comes with 12 toys for $19.99 – you can’t beat that!
+It comes with 12 toys for No products found. – you can’t beat that!
 It comes with a variety of different toys that are all designed for puppy mouths.
 So instead of buying a bunch of different toys for your puppy and trying to find out what they like, you can get this.
 We can’t recommend this set enough, honestly.

 I feel like the Kong toy is a staple toy for any dog owner.
 For me, it was part of my “puppy prep kit”…aka, all the stuff I bought before Oliver even came home with us.
 It’s not just a great chew for a puppy to experience, it’s a great training tool and can be filled with all kinds of stuff (peanut butter, treats, kibble, berries…) to keep them occupied.
 To this day, I still use it to distract Oliver for a bit when we’re leaving.
 Fill it with some peanut butter and he’ll be licking it for at least 20 minutes!